Email: info@mtrolls.com

 • Vastus lateralis, as well as Vastus medialis.

-Hex bar deadlifts also work your hamstrings, but to a minimal degree than a traditional deadlift.
+• The hex bar deadlift also works your hamstrings, but to a lesser extent than the traditional deadlift.

-Strong hamstring muscular tissues are crucial for success in powerlifting.
+• Strong hamstring muscles are essential for success in powerlifting.

-And they are also responsible for extraordinary efficiency in other sports driven by reduced body strength.
+• They are also responsible for extraordinary performance in other sports that are performed by people with less physical strength.

 Your hamstring muscle team consists of the:.